 6. Click Debugging.
 In the dialog box that appears, select a product and a device, specify a topic, and then enter payload data to check whether the script runs as expected.

-The following result indicates that the script is implemented.
+The following result indicates that the script runs as expected.

 7. Click Publish.